PropertyFinder Scraper | Contacts & History

 How do I avoid duplicates across runs?

-Use id as the primary idempotency key.
-For mixed datasets, combine listing_type or record_type with id, and keep fingerprint for change tracking or duplicate checks.
+Use record_id as the primary idempotency key.
+For mixed datasets, combine record_type with record_id, and keep fingerprint for change tracking or duplicate checks.
 When loading into a database, upsert records rather than appending every scheduled run blindly.

 Can I export the data to CSV, Excel, or JSON?